r09491/solar_checker/README.md

 ## Overview

-The Solar Checker repository provides APIs for the APsystems EZ1 microinverter, Tasmota smartmeter, Tuya smartplug, Anker Solix solarbank, Ecoflow Dealt Max powerstation, and Brightsky weather server.
-Based on these APIs there are scripts to record their latest power data which in turn can be used for plots, grid zeroise and forecast outputs on consoles and web browsers.
+The Solar Checker repository provides APIs for the APsystems EZ1 microinverter, Tasmota smartmeter, Tuya smartplugs, Anker Solix solarbank, Ecoflow Delta Max power station, and Brightsky weather server.
+Based on these APIs there are scripts to record their latest power data which in turn can be used for plots, grid output zeroise and forecast outputs on consoles and web browsers.

-Initially the main motiviation was to assess if my PV system will pay off at a point of time not trusting the sellers' claims.

-Later the Anker API was extended for setting the home load power to minimize the output from the Anker solarbank to the power grid.
+Initially motivated to assess if my PV system will pay off at a point of time the Anker API was extended to set the home load power of the solarbank to minimize the output from the Anker solarbank to the power grid later.
 Finally rule and KI based forecast functions were added.
+For example 'solar_checker_ai_train.py' will train a forecast models based on the disk recorded data.
+Using these models 'solar_checker_ai_predict.py' outputs the forecast for any day.

 The following is the output of a log day on the HTTP server.
 It shows the components with the power flow in minutes.
 There is an extreme